RapidAPI/DevRel-Stack-Data/guides/posts/saad/http-cookies/post.md

 Since HTTP is a stateless protocol, the browser and the server needs to main user sessions.
 Otherwise, they will be signed out every time they close the tab.
 These sessions are now maintained through cookies.

 The server sends a message to the browser containing user information.
-It is stored as a cookie and later sent back to the server when they access the website.
+It is stored as a cookie and later sent back to the server when the user accesses the website.
 The server uses the cookie information to retrieve the user session from the session database.
-This is how user sessions are maintained,
+This is how user sessions are maintained.

 ## Personalization